Several fitness enthusiasts have experienced constipation due to steroid use.

 If you have constipation, you should increase your physical activity by going for walks and doing body stretches before or after a workout regularly.

-Regular exercise has been shown to increase metabolism, which causes digestive muscle contractions to be faster, allowing you to move your bowels more regularly .
+According to the Frontiers in Physiology, regular exercise has been shown to increase metabolism, which causes digestive muscle contractions to be faster, allowing you to move your bowels more regularly .

 Giving yourself 15 minutes of morning stretches and 15 minutes of an afternoon walk can give you 30 minutes of exercise to help with constipation.